 Planning ahead can also help avoid your daughter getting stuck on a possible waiting list.

 Moving up to Rangers

-Units of The Senior Section or Rangers can vary from each other.
-Some follow a structured programme while others meet only once a month with a more flexible structure.
-It's important that your daughter finds a unit that suits her, so talk to her Guide unit leader to find out more about Rangers or The Senior Section in your area.
+There's a real variety of Ranger units.
+Some follow a structured programme, while others are more flexible and meet only once a month.
+It's important that your daughter finds a unit that suits her, so talk to her Guide leader to find out more about Rangers units in your area.

 What girls do in the next section

 Get out more information about our Rainbow, Brownie, Guide and Ranger or Senior Section programme and what your daughter might get up to in her new section.

 Register your daughter